grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 3. Use a 3IP Torx Plus Screwdriver to remove the 2 screws holding down the battery connector.
 Be very careful as you are near the battery.
-    **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image42.jpeg" alt-text="A close up of a device.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 4. With a Plastic ESD Safe Prybar, gently disconnect the battery connector from the PCBA.